EU Tyre Labelling

-On 1st November 2012 the new EU Tyre Labelling legislation comes into force.
-All new car, 4x4, SUV, van and most truck tyres manufactured after 1st July 2012 will carry a new Ďtyre labelí which is similar to the energy stickers that appear on white goods.
-The new label will provide you with objective, reliable and comparable information about your tyre purchase.
-Tyres manufactured before 1st July 2012 may still carry an old style label.
+As of November 2012, all new car, 4x4, SUV, van and most truck tyres manufactured after 1st July 2012 carry an EU tyre label which is similar to the energy stickers that appear on white goods.

 Other factors affect fuel consumption such as aerodynamics, vehicle weight, type of engine, auxiliary systems like air-conditioning slope of the road, personal driving style, tyre pressure level, accelerations or general traffic conditions.

-There are other parameters which are relevant for safety (e.g. road holding ability, directional control, deceleration ability on wet and dry surfaces at higher speed and aquaplaning behaviour) but wet grip was chosen as the most representative situation of reduced adherence in Europe.
+A tyre’s EU tyre label wet grip rating reflects the capacity of the tyre to brake on a wet road.
+However, there are other parameters which are relevant for safety (e.g. road holding ability, directional control, deceleration ability on wet and dry surfaces at higher speed and aquaplaning behaviour) but wet grip was chosen by the EU as the most representative situation of reduced adherence in Europe.